psycopg/psycopg/docs/adaptation.rst

 .. autoclass:: Dumper(src, context=None)

+    This is an abstract base class: subclasses *must* implement the `dump()` method.
+They *may* implement `oid` (as attribute or property) in order to override the oid type oid; if not PostgreSQL will try to infer the type from the context, but this may fail in some contexts and may require a cast.

     :param src: The type that will be managed by this dumper.
     :type src: type
     :param context: The context where the transformation is performed.
 If not